 What is the difference between “unsecured” and “secured” loans?

 “Unsecured” loans are funds you get without pledging collateral.
 Instead, lenders use your credit history and income to approve or deny the loan.
 The nature of unsecured personal loans is that you tend to have the freedom to use the lent money on anything, which has a huge window of opportunity to fall into the wrong investments.
 Unsecured personal loans tend to be among the highest annual percentage rates (APR) on the market and comes at a hefty cost if the money is spent recklessly.

-Traditionally, secured loans are fixed and can only be spent on a certain investment category.
+As mentioned by Mortgageable, traditionally, secured loans are fixed and can only be spent on a certain investment category.
 These fixed types of loans like for example student loans or auto loans tend to have much lower interest rates.
 In most cases, you want to opt for a secure loan with the lowest amount of interest to pay off your debt much quicker when you can.

 When is taking out a personal loan a good idea?

 The APR (annual percentage rate) of a credit card can range upwards of over 20% depending on your credit history and score alone.
 By opting for a personal loan, which tends to fare much lower than a credit card APR, you may be able to pay off all your credit card debt and slice the number of monthly payments you’d make.
 The amount of money you’d save could pay off dividends alone.

 If you hold any sizable amount of credit card debt, I strongly recommend you to plug your debt into NerdWallet’s calculator and see how much you could save on credit card debt by paying with a personal loan on a monthly basis.
 The savings amount should be enough of a motivating factor for you to consider this money move (see what I did there?).